RuPaul's Drag Race UK: History

-RuPaul's Drag Race originated in the United States, where it was devised as a replacement for Rick & Steve: The Happiest Gay Couple in All the World (2007–2009), and has been adapted in various countries.
+RuPaul's Drag Race originated in the United States and has been adapted in various countries.
 The show's aim is to find the next "Drag Superstar", with the winner occupying the traits of "charisma", "uniqueness", "nerve" and "talent".
 RuPaul has stated that the show looks for an entertainer who can stand out from the rest.
-Whereas Fenton Bailey has stated that: Everyone can relate to the feeling of being an outsider".
+Whereas Fenton Bailey has stated that: "Everyone can relate to the feeling of being an outsider".

 In 2014, it was speculated that Jonathan Ross was in talks to host a UK version of Drag Race.
 Where he had stated that he was working on the version with UK drag queen, Jodie Harsh, along with Katie Price as one of the judges.
 However, production took a halt in April 2014, due to Ross having to work on family issues.
-A year later in 2015, Ross and Price assisted RuPaul in a one-off search of the "UK Drag Race Ambassador", which Series 1 winner, The Vivienne won in 2015.
+A year later in 2015, Ross and Price assisted RuPaul in a one-off search of the "UK Drag Race Ambassador", which eventual Series 1 winner, The Vivienne won in 2015.
 The Vivienne won a trip to the set of the American version of the show.
-Production of the show continued but again came to a standstill because TV show producers didn't think anyone would watch it.